scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 As SCION is an *inter-domain* network architecture, it only deals with *inter*-domain routing.
 One feature of SCION is the decoupling of inter-domain routing from endpoint addressing.
 This Introduction section provides a description of the SCION addressing system in more detail.

-**Note:** It is assumed that readers of this draft are familiar with the basic concept of the SCION next-generation inter-domain network architecture.
+**Note:** It is assumed that readers of this draft are familiar with the basic concepts of the SCION next-generation inter-domain network architecture.
 If not, please find more detailed information in the IETF Internet Drafts {{I-D.scion-overview}}, {{I-D.scion-components}}, and {{I-D.scion-cppki}}, as well as in {{CHUAT22}}, especially Chapter 2.
 A short description of the SCION basic terms and elements can be found in [](#terms) below.

 ## Terminology {#terms}